the-data-center/Who-Lives/SQLWhoLivesMarkdown.md

 workers.[^7] That share of the population has grown in all three of the most populous metro parishes since 2000, led by a 5.4 percentage point gain in Jefferson Parish.
-By 2019, fully 12.9 percent of Jefferson Parish population was foreign-born, statistically the same as the U.S. share.
+By 2019, fully 12.9 percent of Jefferson Parish population was foreign-born, similar to the U.S. share.
 In Orleans Parish the foreign-born share of the population increased by 1.6 percentage points between 2000 and 2019 while St. Tammany Parish increased by 1.6 percentage points.

 <img src="http://www.datacenterresearch.org/a/wp-content/uploads/2020/10/forbor-1.png" style="display: block; margin: auto;" />